 - Configure JAVA_HOME and M2_HOME in the environment variable

-- Configure maven path in the environment variable
+- Set the maven path in the environment variable

 For Example: jdk1.8.0_144 is installed at ‘C:\Program Files\Java\jdk1.8.0_144’

-In order to install the maven first you need to download maven software.
-You can download it from it’s official website: Download Latest Version of Apache Maven For Example: apache-maven-3.6.3-bin.zip as shown in the below image:
+To install apache maven on Windows, you need to download Maven for Windows.
+You can download it from its official website: Download Apache Maven.
+For example, here we have downloaded the apache-maven-3.6.3-bin.zip as shown in the below image:

-Now extract downloaded zip file into some folder.
-The extracted file looks like below image:
+Now extract the downloaded zip files into some folder.
+The extracted file looks like the below image:

 We have to configure two environment variables JAVA_HOME and M2_HOME in Windows.
 JAVA_HOME is used by many Java-based applications to define the place of Java Runtime Environment (JRE) installation.
 And M2_HOME is used by Maven, and again it tells the program where to find Maven installation.
-These configurations need to be added in System Environment Variables.
+These configurations need to be added to System Environment Variables.

 System Environment Variables path:Right click on MyComputer -> properties -> Advanced System Settings -> Environment variables

-Now click on Environment Variables button > add JAVA_HOME & M2_HOME one by one like below images:
+Now click on the Environment Variables button > add JAVA_HOME & M2_HOME one by one like the below images:

-The PATH variable is used to find applications (executables, and scripts) and DLLs on Windows.
-If Path variable already there then click on Edit to add Maven path like below image:
+The Path variable is used to find applications (executables, and scripts) and DLLs on Windows.
+If the Path variable is already there then click on Edit to add a Maven path like the below image:

-To verify whether maven is installed or not, open the command prompt by pressing Window Key+R , type “cmd” then press Enter Key.
+To verify whether Maven is installed or not, open the command prompt by pressing Window Key+R, type “cmd” and then press Enter Key.